Yesterday, I went to visit a woman with AIDS. I met her 12 hours ago and now lie in bed at 0300 unable to sleep. I am too disturbed and distraught.

 The woman is black but pale, clearly struggling to survive in spite of medication that she takes daily.
 Her fingernails, palms and conjunctiva are pale, a sign of severe anemia.

-Her fingernails, palms and conjunctiva are pale, a sign of severe anemia.
-Her pulse is rapid, and it doesn’t take a doctor to know she is doing her best to make it … make it for another day.
+By some fortuitous coincidence, I am in the same refugee settlement and our paths cross.
+I am taken to meet her by a well-intentioned refugee from Congo who cares for people in the camp.
+The woman is black yet pale, clearly struggling to survive in spite of medication that she takes daily.
+Her fingernails, palms and conjunctiva are also pale, signs of severe anemia.
+Her pulse is rapid, and it doesn’t take a doctor to know she is doing her best to make it … make it to another day.
 Fatigued from a lack of iron in her blood, she has severe anemia from malnutrition.

 “Does your church support you?”
-I ask.
+I continue.

 “No, I go from church to church and get some coins from people,” she answers.

 “Do you have support from other people who were raped or who HIV?”
 I ask gently.